 Avenue Pub (1732 St. Charles Ave – Uptown)

-Using clipboards rather than a blackboard or menu behind the bar, Avenue Pub delivers its regularly changing beer menu daily based on the new and tapped kegs that go in and out of this premier craft beer bar and its impressively long line of taps—arguably the best in New Orleans.
+Using clipboards rather than a blackboard or menu behind the bar, Avenue Pub delivers its regularly changing beer menu daily based on the new and tapped kegs that go in and out of this premier craft beer bar and its impressively long line of taps—arguably the best in the city.
 At any given moment, the pub might have six or seven different IPAs, two or three different barleywines or five or six stouts and porters.
 And that’s not even taking into account the dozens of different bottled beers that further expand the bar’s extensive beer list.
 To top it off, Avenue Pub as a full bourbon, rye and whiskey list and a kitchen that serves up gourmet burgers and bar food.
 Try one of the signature burgers made with prime local beef or the Dump Truck Fries, hand-cut fries topped with béchamel, roasted pork, grilled onions and port wine au jus.

 Bayou Beer Garden (326 N Jefferson Davis – Mid-City)